Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Related Literatures

 Several papers consider estimation and policy analysis with misspecified DGSE models. \citet{del2007} and \citet{del2009} use a DSGE-VAR framework where a hyperparameter penalizes between a reduced form and structural model.
 Here, the flexible VAR is used to enforce the model structure with the coupling.
-This ensures the parameters are internally valid, i.e. characterize the dynamics of $y_t$.
+This ensures the parameters are internally valid, i.e. characterize the dynamics of $y_t$. \citet{watson1993} proposed a goodness of fit measure based on the magnitude (in the frequency domain) of the measurement error required for the model to match the second-order moments of the data.
+He does not consider filtering, estimation, inference or specification testing.